 Other people like to place salt bowls in the corners of a room.
 This can create a very magical-feeling space!
 If you want to try this out, but don’t want to commit to four salt bowls, sprinkle salt from your main bowl into the corners of your room.
 You can also sprinkle salt on your windowsills, as long as a pet won’t jump up there, and as long as the windowsills are not metal, which is susceptible to rusting in salty conditions.

 You can also sprinkle a little bit of your salt over the carpet and let it absorb for an hour or so before vacuuming it up.
 It really does change the energy of the room!

 A few things to consider: don’t eat this salt.
 You charged it with absorbing negativity, so you don’t want to consume it.
 Don’t leave this out in a place where your pets will come into contact with it.
-When the energy of the disk doesn’t feel cleansing anymore, it’s time to get rid of it.
+When the energy of the bowl doesn’t feel cleansing anymore, it’s time to get rid of it.
 You can either tip it into the trash, or toss it outside someplace where you wish to prevent plants from sprouting (like the cracks between concrete).

 There are many other ways to magically cleanse the energy of your home and belongings.
-If you notice the energy of your home has changed for the better after putting out a salt bowl, I encourage you to explore them all.
+If you notice the energy of your home has changed for the better after putting out a salt bowl, I encourage you to explore them all by reading that article.

 If you liked this article, check out my other simple magic articles: